 Minimal Viable Product minimizes the risks associated with startups introducing new and unique products.
 It’s about giving the product to some users before presenting it to the masses so they can identify areas that need improvement.
 It will save you from significant blunders and ensure a positive response from the audience.

-Now that consumer preferences and market trends are frequently changing, you cannot wait to finish your research and then implement the results in your product.
+Now that consumer preferences and market trends are frequently changing, you cannot wait to finish your market research and then implement the results in your product.
 Instead, the two must go hand-in-hand, and an MVP facilitates you to do so.

 Need help with your startup?
 Let’s discuss your project!